dan-lovelace/md-serve/README.md

 ## Deployment

-Below are some very loose steps for AWS deployment options and there are an endless list of other options for hosting Docker containers.
+Below are some very loose steps for AWS deployment options and there is an endless list of other options for hosting Docker containers.

 ### EC2